 Constitutional protection.
-The Personal Data Protection Act, stemming from the acts of a few pioneering States, including France, with the Act of 6 January 1978 on information technology, files and privacy, enshrined at European Union level by Directive 95/46 of 24 October 1995146, has just been considerably strengthened with the entry into effect on 25 May 2018 of the General Data Protection Regulation (GDPR)147.
+The Personal Data Protection Act, stemming from the acts of a few pioneering States, including France, with the Act of 6 January 1978 on information technology, files and privacy, enshrined at European Union level by Directive 95/46 of 24 October 1995, has just been considerably strengthened with the entry into effect on 25 May 2018 of the General Data Protection Regulation (GDPR).
 It is guaranteed at the highest

-146 Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data.
+&lt;sup>146 Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data.

-147 Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC.
+&lt;sup>147 Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC.
 The French LIL (Loi Informatique et Libertés - Act on information technology, files and privacy) was amended by Act No. 2018-493 of 20 June 2018 on the protection of personal data in order to adapt it to the GDPR and to activate the margins of manoeuvre left to the Member States - see A. Debet, Libertés et protection des personnes (Freedoms and personal protection) JCP G 2018, doctr.
-907; N. Martial-Braz, Quand la French Touch contribue à complexifier l'édifice du droit de l'Union européenne!
+907; N. Martial-Braz, Quand la French Touch contribue à complexifier l'édifice du droit de l'Union européenne !
 (When the French Touch plays a role in complicating the European Union's legal system), JCP G 2018, 786; M. Bourgeois and M. Moine, La nouvelle loi informatique et libertés.
-Une transposition du RGPD?
+Une transposition du RGPD ?
 (The new French Data Protection Act.
 A transposition of the GDPR?), JCP E 2018, 1417 and Dalloz IP.IT 2018, p.
 458, dossier on "L'adaptation de la loi informatique et libertés au RGPD" ("Adapting the French Data Protection Act to the GDPR") by J. Rochfeld, N.

-level of the hierarchy of norms, both in domestic law (the Constitutional Council deducing it, like the right to privacy, from the freedom set out in Article 2 of the Declaration of the Rights of Man and of the Citizen)148 and in European Union law (it is set out in Article 8 of the Charter of Fundamental Rights, which is specifically devoted to it).
+level of the hierarchy of norms, both in domestic law (the Constitutional Council deducing it, like the right to privacy, from the freedom set out in Article 2 of the Declaration of the Rights of Man and of the Citizen) and in European Union law (it is set out in Article 8 of the Charter of Fundamental Rights, which is specifically devoted to it).

 Extended territorial application.
 Unlike the United States, which only provides data protection in certain sectors defined by law (health, banks, minors' data, etc.), European Union law defines its tangible scope in a transversal way.
-Personal data means "any information relating to an identified or identifiable natural person" (Article 4.1 of the Regulation); even if the identity of the data subject is not apparent, the data is personal if it can be re-identified149.
+Personal data means "any information relating to an identified or identifiable natural person" (Article 4.1 of the Regulation); even if the identity of the data subject is not apparent, the data is personal if it can be re-identified.
 The territorial scope extends not only to processing operations performed by controllers established in the territory of the Union, but also to those established outside that territory where the processing operations are related to the supply of goods or services to persons residing in the Union or to the observation of their conduct (Article 3).
-This form of "extraterritoriality" is intended to guarantee greater protection for European citizens: as the CJEU had already ruled on the basis of Directive 95/46 in its famous Google Spain judgment on the "right to forget" to forget the Union legislator intended to prevent a person from being excluded from the protection guaranteed by it and this protection from being circumvented, by providing for a particularly wide territorial scope" target and the protection from being circumvented, by providing for a particularly wide territorial scope" target and the protection from being circumvented, by providing for a particularly wide territorial scope" target and the protection from being circumvented.
+This form of "extraterritoriality" is intended to guarantee greater protection for European citizens: as the CJEU had already ruled on the basis of Directive 95/46 in its famous Google Spain judgment on the "right to forget", "the Union legislator intended to prevent a person from being excluded from the protection guaranteed by it and this protection from being circumvented, by providing for a particularly wide territorial scope".